Gallic Wars: 55 BC: Crossing the Rhine and the English Channel

 Historian Kate Gilliver considers all of Caesar's actions in 55 BC to be a "publicity stunt" and suggests that the basis for continuing the Celtic/Germanic campaign was a desire to gain prestige.
 This also explains the campaign's brief time span.
 Caesar wanted to impress the Romans and scare the Germanic tribesmen, and he did this by crossing the Rhine in style.
 Instead of using boats or pontoons as he had in earlier campaigns, he built a timber bridge in a mere ten days.
 He walked across, raided the Suebic countryside, and retreated across the bridge before the Suebic army could mobilize.
 He then burned the bridge and turned his attentions to another feat no Roman army had accomplished before—landing in Britain.
 The nominal reason to attack Britain was the Britonic tribes had been assisting the Gauls, but like most of Caesar's casus belli it was just an excuse to gain stature in the eyes of the Roman people.

-Caesar's first trip into Britain was less an invasion than an expedition.
-He took only two legions; his cavalry auxiliaries were unable to make the crossing despite several attempts.
+Caesar's first trip into Britain was less of a full scale invasion than an expedition.
+He took only two legions from his army; however, his cavalry auxiliaries were unable to make the crossing despite several attempts.
 Caesar crossed late in the season, and in great haste, leaving well after midnight on 23 August.
 Initially, he planned to land somewhere in Kent, but the Britons were waiting for him.
 He moved up the coast and landed—modern archeological finds suggest at Pegwell Bay—but the Britons had kept pace and fielded an impressive force, including cavalry and chariots.
 The legions were hesitant to go ashore.
 Eventually, the X legion's standard bearer jumped into the sea and waded to shore.
 To have the legion's standard fall in combat was the greatest humiliation, and the men disembarked to protect the standard bearer.
 After some delay, a battle line was finally formed, and the Britons withdrew.
 Because the Roman cavalry had not made the crossing, Caesar could not chase down the Britons.
 The Romans' luck did not improve, and a Roman foraging party was ambushed.
 The Britons took this as a sign of Roman weakness and amassed a large force to assault them.
 A short battle ensued, though Caesar provides no details beyond indicating the Romans prevailed.
 Again, the lack of cavalry to chase down the fleeing Britons prevented a decisive victory.
 The campaigning season was now nearly over, and the legions were in no condition to winter on the coast of Kent.
 Caesar withdrew back across the Channel.